JudgeResearchEcosystem/execution_details/README.md

 # Execution Details
 This repo is meant for Judge Research's execution partners.
-The goal is to make it easy to take in, assess and execute our signals.
-This repo will grow over time.
+Its goal is to make it as easy as possible to take in, assess and execute our signals.

+Let's try to organize our conversations about execution around this (small) repo.  **Please read it before scheduling a call to answer questions about execution.**

 ## Basic Workflow